 Assistant Professor of Music Technology and Recording Engineer

-Dr. Christoph Nils Thompson is Assistant Professor of Music Media Production & Industry - Recording Engineer.
+Dr. Christoph Nils Thompson is Assistant Professor of Music Technology and Recording Engineer and is the area coordinator for Ball State's Music Media Production program.
 His classical concert music has been played by members of the Chicago Symphony, performed on public radio, and featured at international competitions.
 His popular music has been released internationally on Def-Jam records.